rahulpnath/hugoBlog/content/drafts/defaultAzureCredential_from_azure_sdk.markdown

 categories:
   - Azure
   - Azure Key Vault
+description: Azure Identity library provides Azure Active Directory token authentication support across the Azure SDK
 ---

-In the past, Azure had different ways to authenticate with the various resources running on it.
-You had to get different NuGet packages based on what you wanted to achieve.
+In the past, Azure had different ways to authenticate with the various resources.
 The [Azure SDK's](https://azure.github.io/azure-sdk/index.html) is bringing this all under one roof and providing a more unified approach to developers when connecting to resources on Azure.

 In this post, we will look into the [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-net/blob/727ab08412e60394b6fea8b13cac47d83aca1f3b/sdk/identity/Azure.Identity/README.md#defaultazurecredential) class that is part of the [Azure Identity](https://github.com/Azure/azure-sdk-for-net/blob/727ab08412e60394b6fea8b13cac47d83aca1f3b/sdk/identity/Azure.Identity/README.md) library.
 It is the new and unified way to connect and retrieve tokens from Azure Active Directory and can be used along with resources that need them.
-We will particularly look at Azure Key Vault and Microsoft Graph Api and how to authenticate and interact with those resources.
+We will particularly look at Azure Key Vault and Microsoft Graph API and how to authenticate and interact with those resources.

 > The Azure Identity library provides Azure Active Directory token authentication support across the Azure SDK.
 It provides a set of TokenCredential implementations which can be used to construct Azure SDK clients which support AAD token authentication.

 The DefaultAzureCredential is very similar to the AzureServiceTokenProvider class as part of the [Microsoft.Azure.Services.AppAuthentication](https://www.nuget.org/packages/Microsoft.Azure.Services.AppAuthentication/).
 Check out [this post](https://www.rahulpnath.com/blog/authenticating-with-azure-key-vault-using-managed-service-identity/) to know more on how to use that.
 The DefaultAzureCredential gets the token based on the environment the application is running.
-If it's running on local machine
+When running on Azure it uses the Managed Identity (if configured for).
+If not it uses credentials from Environment Variables or token from the IDE (for local development experience) etc.

 ### Azure Key Vault

-When connecting with Key Vault make sure to provide the identity (Service Principal or Managed Identity) with relevant Access Policies in the Key Vault.
-It can be added via the Azure portal (or cli, powershell etc.).
+When connecting with Key Vault, make sure to provide the identity (Service Principal or Managed Identity) with relevant Access Policies in the Key Vault.
+It can be added via the Azure portal (or cli, PowerShell, etc.).

 Using the [Azure Key Vault client library for .NET v4](https://docs.microsoft.com/en-us/azure/key-vault/quick-create-net) you can access and retrieve Key Vault Secret as below.
-The DefaultAzureCredential inherits from TokenCredential which the SecretClient expects.
+The DefaultAzureCredential inherits from TokenCredential, which the SecretClient expects.

 ```csharp
 var secretClient = new SecretClient(